Governance

 The Directors as a body bring first-hand knowledge of and passion for the work of early career/emerging artists.
 Directors most typically are working artists or arts administrators, complemented by individuals whose professional lives and expertise lie outside of the arts but who have been involved in the arts through Board or volunteer experiences at other organizations in the past.
 Directors may be elected for three three-year terms for a maximum of nine years of service.

-Kate Barr (elected 2016) is the President and CEO of Propel Nonprofits, a Minneapolis-based nonprofit whose mission is to fuel the impact and effectiveness of nonprofits with guidance, expertise, and capital.
-Kate leads Propel’s team in developing and implementing innovative financing and programming and works with the board of directors to direct organizational planning and growth.
+Kate Barr (elected 2016) is the former President and CEO of Propel Nonprofits, a Minneapolis-based nonprofit whose mission is to fuel the impact and effectiveness of nonprofits with guidance, expertise, and capital.
+Kate led Propel’s team in developing and implementing innovative financing and programming and works with the board of directors to direct organizational planning and growth.
 She frequently presents workshops and presentations on nonprofit strategy and finance and is a sector level leader with articles, blogs, and policy papers.

 Sarah Bellamy (elected 2018) is a nationally renowned racial equity facilitator and practitioner of racial healing.
 Her methods are holistic, profound, and foster powerful intimacy and authenticity for clients.
 She brings a wealth of scholarship, strategic acuity, and deep compassion to consultative and coaching relationships.
 Her writing focuses on memoir, personal essays, plays, and short stories.
 She is a stage director and the president of Penumbra, a center for racial healing that houses one of the nation’s oldest and largest African American theatre companies.